ChristianPari/365-Days-of-Code/README.md

+<h2>Day 119</h2>

+Completed a set of React exercises and feel great to have gotten through it with a pretty good understanding of how JSX and Components work!
+Created a whole file for reference bc I know I'll need it<br>
+Back to algorithms

 <h2>Day 118</h2>

 Today was mostly all about react n lifecycle methods!
 Understanding how to use them and what their uses are, since certain ones are better for certain situations.
 Can't wait to really start working with this!<br>